jessepav/libgdx-wiki-old/Controllers.md

 All listener methods will be called on the rendering thread, just like in case of a normal InputProcessor.

 # Mappings and Codes
 As stated above, different components have different codes.
+These codes are not standardized in general.

+On Android, there are standard Controller button codes available.
+See the [KEYCODE_BUTTON_xxx Constant definitions](https://developer.android.com/reference/android/view/KeyEvent.html#KEYCODE_BUTTON_A).
+They are starting at 96 in opposite of the other platforms.

+On WebGL, there is also a standardized mapping available, buttons going from 0 to 15.
+[Try it](http://html5gamepad.com/).

+It is up to the Game Controller's manufacturer if these mappings are respected.

-These codes are not standardized, so we have two options when dealing with controllers:
+So we have two options when dealing with controllers:

-* Hardcode the codes for a specific controller, e.g. the Ouya controller
+* Hardcode standard button mappings as a default, and hardcode the codes for a specific controller, e.g. the Ouya controller (but take care, they are different on different platforms in general)
 * Let the player configure the controller bindings, e.g. running through each action and asking the player to press the corresponding controller button, axis, POV, etc.

+## Hard coding button codes
 We currently have the [codes for the Ouya controller buttons and axes](https://github.com/libgdx/libgdx/blob/master/extensions/gdx-controllers/gdx-controllers/src/com/badlogic/gdx/controllers/mappings/Ouya.java).
 To check if a controller is an Ouya controller, you can do this:

 ```java